-The European Union has given Croatia the green light to begin using the euro from next year.
+The European Union has given Croatia the green light to begin using the euro- and join the Schengen zone- from next year.

 The country will join 19 other EU member states that use the currency.

 It will adopt the currency from 1 January 2023, making Croatia the latest nation to join the eurozone since Lithuania in 2015.

 From next year, it will mean that just seven EU countries still use their own currency.

 Croatia will continue to use its own currency, the kuna, until January next year.
 Currently, one Croatian kuna is worth around €0.13.

 In order to adopt the euro, a country has to fulfil a set of economic conditions including having a stable exchange rate and low inflation.

 By adopting the euro, the eastern European nation hopes to gain more financial security and improve the living standards of its citizens.

 Croatia will also benefit economically from closer financial links with the single currency area’s other members and the European Central Bank.

 For visitors to Croatia from the eurozone, this will also mean no need to exchange money.